thomas-shares/mqtt-kat/README.md

 ## Thank you

 First of all an extra big thank you to [Feng Shen](http://shenfeng.me/) for making http-kit.
 I have borrowed heavily from his code.
 And also a big thank you to the [Eclipse Paho Project](https://www.eclipse.org/paho/).
 I have used their [code](https://github.com/eclipse/paho.mqtt.java) as inspiration as well and yes I have copied the MQTT packet length code from them.

+And also a big thank you for the people from [ClojureWerkz](http://clojurewerkz.org/) for their [triennium](https://github.com/clojurewerkz/triennium) library.
+It just works.

 ## License